 The Big Savage Tunnel was renovated for use on the Great Allegheny Passage trail.
 It is the longest tunnel on the trail.
 The tunnel is closed between roughly December 15 and April 10 each winter to protect it from icing damage.
 Check out the video to see what it's like to ride through the tunnel.

+A road passes over the trail at the Divide so there's a short tunnel.
 Inside the tunnel there's a map on the wall showing the trail mileage and elevation changes between Cumberland and Pittsburgh.
 The map makes the 1800' elevation change between The Continental Divide and Cumberland look like an intimidating climb but it's not.
 The elevation change is spread over nearly 30 miles with the steepest grade being around 1.75%.
 You can easily ride this trail in both directions.

 The Eastern Continental Divide, in conjunction with other continental divides of North America, demarcates two watersheds of the Atlantic Ocean: the Gulf of Mexico watershed and the Atlantic Seaboard watershed.
 Prior to 1760, the divide represented the boundary between British and French colonial possessions in North America.
-The ECD runs south-southwest from the Eastern Triple Divide in Pennsylvania to the watershed of the Kissimmee River, which drains via the Lake Okeechobee and the Okeechobee Waterway to both the Gulf of Mexico and the Atlantic Ocean.
+The ECD runs south-southwest from the Eastern Triple Divide in Pennsylvania to the watershed of the Kissimmee River, which drains via the Lake Okeechobee and the Okeechobee Waterway to both the Gulf of Mexico and the Atlantic Ocea

 One of my favorite landmarks on the GAP is the Big Savage Tunnel.
 On a sizzling hot day in 2010, I climbed the 20+ miles from Cumberland to the Big Savage Tunnel.
 It was a little before noon and the air temperature was already 94 degrees with no clouds in the sky.
 The sun was baking me on the climb.
 The Big Savage Tunnel is at the top of the climb and was a welcome treat because it's like a giant natural refrigerator.
 The air temperature inside the tunnel was easily 20 degrees cooler than outside.
 It was so much cooler that a thick fog had formed reducing my vision significantly.
 The fog was so dense that the ceiling lights weren't able to light the trail...I couldn't see the ground I was riding on.
 Halfway through the tunnel I could hear the voices of other bikers but they were hidden in the thick fog.
 They were slowly riding towards me and only became visible once they were within 20 feet from me.
 It was the coolest thing.